The 9am meeting that proves biology beats discipline

 Chronobiology productivity applies biological timing research to work performance, and it’s especially useful for professionals stuck in rigid schedules.
 Your brain operates on genetically programmed rhythms that determine when you can focus, when you can create, and when you’re functionally impaired no matter how hard you try.
 The mismatch between your schedule and your biology costs more productive capacity than any time management technique can recover.

 Working against your biological clock costs more productivity than any scheduling system can recover.
-Valdez’s 2019 review in the Yale Journal of Biology and Medicine found that cognitive performance can vary by 20-30% depending on whether tasks align with circadian phase [2], while Schmidt, Collette, Cajochen, and Peigneux documented performance decrements of 15-30% specifically when individual chronotype and task timing are misaligned [1].
+Valdez’s 2019 review in the Yale Journal of Biology and Medicine established that all four components of attention — tonic alertness, phasic alertness, selective attention, and sustained attention — show measurable circadian and homeostatic variation across the day [2].
+Schmidt, Collette, Cajochen, and Peigneux documented that time-of-day modulations affect attentional capacity, executive functioning, and memory in ways that depend on chronotype alignment with task timing [1].

 What you will learn